rawat-divyanshu/Data-Structures-And-Algorithms-Implementation/README.md

 # Data Structures & Algorithms Implementation

-This repository is dedicated to Data Structutres and Algortihms Implementation which I've learnt till the date.<br />
+This repository is dedicated to Data Structures and Algorithms Implementation which I've learnt till the date.<br />
 Language of implementation is C++.

 ## 1. Linked Lists